-The Ghana National Tripartite Committee (NTC) announced an increase in the country’s minimum wage that went into effect in January 2019.
-Now, Ghana’s compensation laws stipulate a minimum wage of 10.65 Ghanaian cedi instead of 9.68 Ghanaian cedi.
+In June 2021, The Ghana National Tripartite Committee (NTC) announced an increase in the country’s minimum wage.
+Now, Ghana’s compensation laws stipulate a minimum wage of 12.53 Ghanaian cedi instead of 11.82 Ghanaian cedi.
 You must pay all salaries, wages, and allowances in legal tender in addition to any non-cash remuneration.

 Guaranteed Benefits in the Country